prk3/not-so-fast/README.md

 # not-so-fast

-not-so-fast is a Rust library for data validation.
+A Rust library for data validation.

 ## Features